sqali/sqali/README.md

 - 🔭 I'm working on personal projects on GitHub and continuously improving them:

-  - Flask web application for aggregating GitHub commit data from a user defined repository.
+  - Flask web application for aggregating GitHub commit data from a user-defined repository.
   - Document classification using convolutional neural networks.
   - Spoken Digit Recognition
   - NLP Attention mechanism for language translation